Parrot SA: Products

-The firm specializes in technologies involving voice recognition and signal processing for embedded products and remotely controlled flying machines (also known as drones).
-It also developed products related to car telephony: Parrot chipsets (including DSP), copyrighted noise reduction and echo cancelling algorithms, Bluetooth software stack, end-user applications (Bluetooth hands free car kits).
+The company produces voice recognition and signal processing technologies for embedded systems and unmanned aerial vehicles (UAVs).
+Its early product line included car telephony components such as digital signal processors (DSP), noise reduction algorithms, Bluetooth software, and hands-free kits.
 The products are sold to consumers through retailers, and are also incorporated into vehicles with the factory-installed audio system.